 A vaccine stimulates an immune response, and a ‘memory’ of the body to a specific disease, without causing the disease.

-Vaccines contain a greatly weakened or an inactivated (killed) form of a virus or bacterium that usually causes a disease, or a small part of the virus or bacterium.
+Most vaccines contain a greatly weakened or an inactivated (killed) form of a virus or bacterium that usually causes a disease, or a small part of the virus or bacterium.
 This is called the antigen.

 Later, if the person comes into contact with the actual infectious virus or bacterium, their immune system will ‘remember’ it.
 It will then quickly produce the right antibodies and activate the right immune cells to kill the virus or bacterium, protecting the person from the disease.